ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

     .. retval:: PSA_ERROR_DATA_INVALID
     .. retval:: PSA_ERROR_INSUFFICIENT_STORAGE

-    This function sets up an interruptible operation to perform a key agreement.
+    This function sets up an interruptible operation to perform a key-agreement.
-    A key agreement algorithm takes two inputs: a private key ``private_key``, and a public key ``peer_key``.
+    A key-agreement algorithm takes two inputs: a private key ``private_key``, and a public key ``peer_key``.

     When the interruptible operation completes, the shared secret is output in a key.
 The key's location, policy, and type are taken from ``attributes``.
 The size of the key is always the bit-size of the shared secret, rounded up to a whole number of bytes.